allan-simon/verbiste-android/README.md

 ##Requirements

  * you have already downloaded the last android SDK
+ * you have downloaded the Android Support Library
  * you have added the directory containing the android SDK binaries
  * you're using Pathogen to handle your vim plugins in your `PATH` variable, for me it was for example